 Today I’m going to take you through my idea of a decadent, romantic, and fancy dinner that might just be perfect for your vegan Valentine’s Day this year.
 And if you haven’t guessed it yet, the meal ends with this vegan Molten Lava Cake.

 But before we get too ahead of ourselves, let’s take a step back and start at the beginning.

-Any good meal should start with a good wine and that’s why for my ideal romantic dinner, I would open up a bottle of Querciabella Chianti Classico.
+Any good meal should start with good wine and that’s why for my ideal romantic dinner, I would open up a bottle of Querciabella Chianti Classico.
 Querciabella is a winery with vineyards throughout Tuscany that makes some of the finest Italian wine I’ve tasted.
 Taking on the responsibility to walk gently on the earth and to care deeply for its creatures, Querciabella practices sustainability throughout the whole wine-making process.
-Not only is the entire winery vegan, not allowing the use of animal bi-products in any stages of the wine making process from from grape growing to wine making (which is surprisingly unusual), they also have been certified organic since the late 80s and have practiced biodynamic farming for nearly the last 2 decades.
+Not only is the entire winery vegan, not allowing the use of animal by-products in any stages of the winemaking process from grape growing to winemaking (which is surprisingly unusual), they also have been certified organic since the late 80s and have practiced biodynamic farming for nearly the last 2 decades.

 While Querciabella wants to be known for their sustainable and ethical practices (which are remarkable and worth noting!), it’s equally important to acknowledge the quality of their wines.
 From hand-picking their grapes to 16-20 months of fermentation, Querciabella is intentional and deliberate in their wine-making process.
 And you can taste it in the wine!
 I’ve had both the Chianti Classico and the Mongrana which I found both decadently smooth and complex AND perfect for our special occasion.